 What is Asymmetric Information?

 Asymmetric information is, just as the term suggests, unequal, disproportionate, or lopsided information.
-It is typically in reference to some type of business deal or financial arrangement, where one party possesses more, or more detailed, information than the other.
+It is typically used in reference to some type of business deal or financial arrangement where one party possesses more, or more detailed, information than the other.

-The issue with asymmetric information starts before the transaction takes place.
-It is because one party possesses more information than the other before entering into the transaction in the first place, often with the intent to get a better deal than is due.
+The issue with asymmetric information starts before any transaction takes place.
+Typically, one party possesses more information than the other before entering into the transaction in the first place, often with the intent to get a better deal than is due.
 Consider, for example, the sale of a used car.
 The individual or dealership selling the car typically knows more about the vehicle than they pass along to the buyer.

 The Issue of Moral Hazard

 One example of asymmetric information, in the broader economic sense, relates to moral hazard.
 By definition, moral hazard is fundamentally based on asymmetric information.
 In a moral hazard situation, a party that is entering into an arrangement of some type (often involving insurance) knows that their actions will be covered by the other party,.
 Thus, they don’t necessarily concern themselves with how risky the situation is, or are encouraged to take risks, knowing they won’t suffer the consequences.